rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

   - Dokka to `1.8.10`
   - Robolectric to `4.10.3`
   - Dependency Check to `8.2.1`
+* SDKCF-6736: Improved worker to abort further processing when config URL is empty.
 * SDKCF-6547: Fixed impression is not incremented when tooltip campaign is displayed.
 * SDKCF-6518: Fixed and suppressed some SonarCloud code smells.
 * Updates for RMC SDK: